 I flashed back to more than four years ago, when a similarly simple phrase was behind a public relations and marketing effort to spark more sales at the development known as Century Station: “work with what you’ve got.”

-At the time, I was engaged by a real estate agency to help turn what had begun as lemonade but had quickly soured into a lemon in the wake of the global financial crisis that reached a boiling point in Fall 2008.
+At the time, I was engaged by a real estate agency to help turn what had begun as lemonade but had quickly soured into a lemon.
+This was in the wake of the global financial crisis that reached a boiling point in Fall 2008.

 After a significant number of people indicated plans to buy a condo at the development, they took the path traveled by so many others all across the United States: they backed out.